VerKnowSys/sofin/README.md

 ## Conflicts/ Problems/ Known issues:
 * Sofin build mechanism is known to be in conflict with other software managment solutions like: BSD Ports, HomeBrew, MacPorts, Fink.
 Keep that in mind before reporting problems, cause they're the root of true evil on your OS :)
 * It's recommended to change shell by doing: `chsh -s /Software/Zsh/exports/zsh` for each user which will use Sofin.
 It's caused shells built the way, they don't read default shell initialization scripts like /etc/zshenv for Zsh.

+## Major changes since 1.0:
+* Pedantic mode by default - any command (called by Sofin), that throws non 0 exit code, has to be wrapped with try() or retry()
+* Internal design reworked from ground up to be more in "functional" / "modular" fashion.
+* System capabilities detected and used, instead of non-DRY checks over and over again.
+* Tests running by default.

 ## License: